1. Sabbatic Leaves and Leaves of Absence

 b.
 Small Grants for Faculty Research.
 Small grants in support of faculty research may be obtained on an annual basis (when funds are sufficient) from the dean of the faculty, to whom application should be made.

 c.
 Library Support for Faculty Research.
-The college librarian is always happy to discuss faculty members' needs for library and research support.
-New faculty are especially encouraged to meet with the librarian to discuss their needs.
+The director of the library is always happy to discuss faculty members' needs for library and research support.
+New faculty are especially encouraged to meet with the director of the library to discuss their needs.

 d.
 Support for Professional Travel.
 The college provides funds to aid Faculty with professional travel.
 The college will reimburse faculty members (or, if requested, provide an advance) up to a maximum total announced each year for reasonable and documented professional expenses for registration, accommodations, meals, and transportation by the least expensive practical means.
 Requests for reimbursement should be sent to the Office of the Controller, which makes forms available for this purpose